 A few disadvantages

 While millionaires have available a number of tax perks, they are excluded from many others because of their higher tax bracket.

-“Certain deductions are subject to income thresholds,” said Karen Reed, spokeswoman for Citrus Heights, California-based Tax Resources Inc. “For example, medical expenses are only deductible to the extent that they exceed 7.5 percent of income for 2017 and 2018, so it is difficult for high-income taxpayers to qualify to deduct their out-of-pocket medical costs.”
+“Certain deductions are subject to income thresholds,” said Karen Reed, spokeswoman for Citrus Heights, California-based Tax Resources Inc. “For example, medical expenses are only deductible to the extent that they exceed 7.5 percent of adjusted gross income for 2017 and 2018, so it is difficult for high-income taxpayers to qualify to deduct their out-of-pocket medical costs.”
 After 2018, your medical expenses will need to exceed 10 percent of your adjusted gross income.

 Taxpayers in the highest tax brackets are also ineligible for any of the tax credits and deductions associated with higher education expenses — as well as for the generous tax advantages that lower income taxpayers receive from contributing to traditional and Roth IRAs — because of the income caps set by the federal government.

 Additionally, the Foreign Account Tax Compliance Act, a new federal mandate requiring stricter reporting guidelines on foreign financial assets, often used by millionaires as a way to avoid paying taxes, began implementation in 2013.